taowen/vhd-launcher/README.md

 # vhd-launcher

-download and launch windows game in sdcard as a single file
+Download and launch windows game in sdcard as a single file.
+Save the time of downloading and speed up game loading.

 * mount vhd file as Z drive and launch game exe file
 * vhd supports compression